cf-sewe/cplace-cssc-operator/README.md

 Performs a cplace snapshot using Tenant export functionality.
 Such a snapshot may only be restored to the same cplace release version.

-This API does not limit number of Snapshots created, but the Controller should.
+This API does not limit the number of Snapshots created, but the Controller should.
 Snapshots will not currently be automatically removed (later they should).

 > `GET /instances/{instanceId}/snapshots/{snapshotId}`